Skip to Main Content

 A body of information about an archival record or records.
 This typically includes the name or title of the record, the date it was created, and a description of what it is.
 At present Discover Archives displays archival descriptions for the archival collections held at the University of Toronto and its federated colleges.
 These descriptions summarize the contents of a group of records created or accumulated and used by a particular person, family or corporate body.
 Archival description is created by an archivist.
 There's never enough time to describe everything in a fonds or collection so there can be varying degrees of detail from one fonds to another.

-All archival descriptions are original work - there’s no copy-cataloguing.
+All archival descriptions are original work; there is no copy cataloguing.
 In some cases, finding aids become labours of love for an archivist.

 The word "archives" can refer to an archives institution or archives repository as an organization.
 Archives keep records - recorded information in any form, created or received by a person, family, corporate or government body in the course of the creator's activities or functions.
 In this context, an archives repository preserves and provides access to items of continuing value, particularly records; a storehouse; an institution focused on the care and storage of items of continuing value, particularly records.
 In Discover Archives, archival descriptions are connected to the different archives repositories at the University of Toronto.